-My wife has pictures around our house from the good old days, when I was some 20 pounds lighter than I am now.
+My girlfriend has pictures around our house from the good old days, when I was some 20 pounds lighter than I am now.
 Without trying to sound like a diet-sales-spam, I’m going to use the cliche “I’ve struggled with my weight for most of my life”.
 I suppose I’m lucky that I’m not obese, and never have been, but my issue is how easy I put the extra weight back on, after I work hard to loose it, especially these days.
 Now I want a body by design.

 It feels rather odd to be writing about something so personal, but let’s face-it, all aspects of our lives are effected by a healthy body, and the image in the mirror is one that we wish would match our own ideal perception, of how we should look.
 If we’re not happy with what we see in the mirror, then how can we expect other people to like us enough to believe in our abilities?
 It’s so easy to let the body get out of hand and then the self-esteem is dragged down with it, like an endless cycle.